sfbrigade/adopt-a-drain/DevOps.md

 # Configure report recipients

-Reports are sent to administrators for each city.
+Reports are sent to administrators for each city, and MyRWA at a system level.
 The emails are stored in the database and configured using a json snippet.
 For new cities or to update the emails:

 ```json
 // report-config.json